Skip to content

 See more information on fire safety and education abroad on the website of the JUSTICE Foundation.

 While Colorado is certainly known for its mountains, the same can’t be said for its coastlines.
-That is one of many reasons you must exercise caution around water activities during your program (and at any other time!).
+That is one of many reasons to exercise caution around water activities during your program (and at any other time).
 Accidents involving water is one of the most common causes of death abroad.
-For any program with a water-based component, it’s strongly recommended that you know how to swim.
-Here are some safety resources:

 Pro Tips for Water Safety